Educational Media Equipment Center

 All members of the ArtCenter (or College) community are Guardians of Mission.
 Every position in the College plays an important part in carrying out the values, goals, strategic vision, and mission of the College.
 This includes diversity, equity, inclusion and culture.
 This includes diversity, equity, inclusion and culture.

-The Educational Media Equipment Technician is responsible for administrative and technical work involved in the receiving, inspecting and issuing of film, video, photo, lighting and AV equipment, materials and supplies.
-Work includes circulating Educational Media equipment through WebCheckout, thorough testing of all equipment, cycle counting and inventories, training of less experienced employees and student workers for WebCheckout.
-This position may be assigned to the South Campus location.
+Reporting to the Educational Media Equipment Center Manager, the Supervisor is responsible for managing staff and student worker(s), training new hires, ensuring that all safety policies are adhered to, providing service and support to students, faculty and staff, and receiving/resolving escalated matters.
+The incumbent is also responsible for the administrative and technical work involved in the receiving, inspecting and issuing of film, video, photo, lighting and AV equipment, materials and supplies.
+Work includes circulating Educational Media equipment through WebCheckout, thorough testing of all equipment, cycle counting and inventories, training employees and student workers in WebCheckout.
+The position could be assigned either the hillside or south campus location, and may require some overtime.

 FLSA status: Non-exempt

-Job posted 6/23/21.
+Job posted on 10/8/21.
 Applications will be accepted until the position is filled.
-Send cover letter with resume and employment application to HR@artcenter.edu and reference “Equipment Tech Hillside” in the subject line.
+Qualified applicants should send resume with cover letter and employment application to HR@artcenter.edu and reference “Equipment Center Supervisor, day shift” in the subject line.

 - Audio Equipment: Recorders, Microphones, Cables, Adaptors, and Accessories

-- Lighting equipment: Incandescent, fluorescent, HMI, and LED lights in various sizes and power levels
+- Lighting equipment: Incandescent, fluorescent, strobe, and LED lights in various sizes and power levels

-- Audio Visual: Computers, Microphones, Loudspeakers, Data/Video Projectors, Computer/Video Monitors, various cables and adaptors
+- Audio Visual: Computers, Media Players, Microphones, Loudspeakers, Data/Video Projectors, Computer/Video Monitors, various cables and adaptors

 Pursuant to the California Child Abuse and Neglect Reporting Act (CANRA), all employees who know of or have reason to suspect child abuse or neglect involving alleged victims under age 18 shall promptly inform local law enforcement or the county welfare department.